magefile/mage/site/content/index.md

   -debug    turn on debug messages
-  -f        force recreation of compiled magefile -goarch   sets the GOARCH for the binary created by -compile (default: current arch) -gocmd <string>
+  -f        force recreation of compiled magefile -goarch   sets the GOARCH for the binary created by -compile (default: current arch)
+	-goarm    sets the GOARM for the binary created by -compile (default: empty or current ARM version depending on arch) -gocmd <string>
 		    use the given go binary to compile the output (default: "go") -goos     sets the GOOS for the binary created by -compile (default: current OS)